blocknetdx/documentation/docs/resources/glossary.md

 #### Indexer
 An Indexing service makes blockchain data readily accessible to developers.
-The Blocknet Indexer, called XQuery, makes data from blockchains like Avalanche, Ethereum, and potentially many more, readily available to developers in a decentralized fashion.
+The Blocknet Indexer, called XQuery, makes indexed data from blockchains like Ethereum/ETH, Avalanche/AVAX, Fantom/FTM, Solana/SOL, Polkadot/DOT, Cardana/ADA, Etc., readily available to developers in a decentralized fashion.
 A decentralized indexing service is vital to DApps which need ready access to blockchain data and want to maintain their status as a DApp (Decentralized Application).
+Note, since XQuery and [Hydra](#hydra) services share the same payment mechanism, the same reverse proxy services, and the same hosted EVM blockchains, a Service
+Node set up to provide XQuery services can easily be configured to also provide [Hydra](#hydra) services.
+See
-See [this guide](/service-nodes/setup/#service-node-setup) to learn about hosting Blocknet's XQuery service on a Service Node.
+[this guide](/service-nodes/setup/#service-node-setup) to learn about hosting Blocknet's XQuery and Hydra services on a Service Node.

 #### Input
 Within a users [wallet](#wallet), the total balance is composed of